spujadas/elkx-docker/README.md

 In order for the container to display the proper log files for the running Elasticsearch cluster, it retrieves the name of the cluster by querying Elasticsearch at start-up (in the `start.sh` start-up script).
 With an X-Pack-enabled set-up, this request needs to be authenticated, and uses `elastic` with the default password to do this.

 Therefore, if the password is changed, the start-up script will fail.
-Possible workanrounds include extending the image to:
+Possible workarounds include :

-- Dynamically use an environment-variable-provided password.
+- Extending the image to dynamically use an environment-variable-provided password.

-- Dynamically use an environment-variable-provided cluster name, to avoid querying Elasticsearch at start-up time.
+- Setting the cluster name with the `CLUSTER_NAME` environment variable (see documentation for the sebp/elk image), to avoid querying Elasticsearch at start-up time.

-In the same way, the Elasticsearch output Logstash plugin configuration file (`30-output.conf`) contains the hardcoded username and password for `elastic` to send log data to Elasticsearch, and will no longer work another user/password needs to be used.
+In the same way, the Elasticsearch output Logstash plugin configuration file (`30-output.conf`) contains the hardcoded username and password for `elastic` to send log data to Elasticsearch, and will no longer work if another user/password needs to be used.
 Similar means as those suggested above can be used.

 ## About